Spain ~ Girona Pyrenees

 Pace and experience required: To take part in these rides you should have a reasonable amount of previous riding experience and a fairly good level of general and riding fitness.
 You should be secure, comfortable and in control on a well schooled horse at the walk, trot and canter and used to riding in open country.
 The horses are a well schooled, very enjoyable and forward going ride for experienced riders.
 There are also well mannered, steady horses that are suitable for the fit, but less experienced rider.
 On most days there are good opportunities to move on, with some long canters, but some days in the mountains will be slower - the Pyrenees to Sea Ride has more possibilities for faster riding.

-Accommodation on all the rides, although not luxurious, is of a reasonably good standard and all rooms have their own bathrooms.
+Accommodation on all the rides, although not luxurious, is of a reasonable standard and all rooms have their own bathrooms.
 Accommodation varies and depends on what is available along the route.
-You will stay in simple guesthouses, or small hotels - these are usually about a local 2* to 3* standard and some have swimming pools.
+Sometimes you will stay in simple, rustic guesthouses; sometimes small rural or village hotels - these are usually a local 2* to occasionally 3* standard.
+Some have swimming pools.

 Prices are seasonal: |